Workers' Communist League of New Zealand: Working Women's Alliance

 The group led the formation of the Working Women's Alliance (WWA) in 1974, seeking to unite female workers and housewives into a platform of socialist feminism.
 The WWA set up branches in Wellington, Dunedin, Hamilton, Palmerston North and New Plymouth.
 By 1978 WWA had become largely defunct.

 Wellington Marxist–Leninist Organisation

 In 1976 the group took the name Wellington Marxist–Leninist Organisation.
 The group would be nick-named 'MILO'.
 MILO began publishing Unity in 1978.

 Formation of WCL

 In 1980 MILO merged with the Waikato-based Northern Communist Organisation and different campus-based groupings, forming the WCL.
 Whilst the CPNZ turned towards the Party of Labour of Albania in the Sino-Albanian split, the WCL remained aligned with the CCP.
 WCL upheld Marxism–Leninism-Mao Zedong Thought, seeking to "unite democratic forces under working-class leadership to 'oppose fascism, imperialism and reaction in New Zealand' with 'mass struggle to defend living standards, democratic rights and oppose superpower contention'."
 The party was established on the foundation of democratic centralism.

 WCL functioned as an underground party.
 The membership was largely academics and students.
-The group also had a some presence among unemployed and industrial workers, in particular around Wellington.
+The group also had some presence among unemployed and industrial workers, in particular around Wellington.